 49ers not signing Tom Brady would be 'absolutely crazy,' NFL insider states

-NFL insider: 49ers would be 'absolutely crazy' not to sign Brady originally appeared on NBC Sports Bayarea
+NFL insider: 49ers would be 'absolutely crazy' not to sign Brady originally appeared on NBC Sports Boston

 Tom Brady, who many regard as the greatest quarterback of all time, officially retired from the NFL in February.
 But many people in league circles aren't so convinced Brady hung up the cleats "for good," as he said in his retirement video.